joxeankoret/multiav/README.md

 MultiAV Python API.
 It can scan a file or directory with multiple AV engines simulateneously.
-It uses, with the only exception of ClamAV, the command line AV scanners and extracts the malware names from the output of the command line tools.
+It uses, with the only exception of ClamAV, the command line AV scanners and extracts the malware names from the output of the command line tools (for ClamAV it uses the https://code.google.com/p/pyclamd/ extension).

 The list of currently supported engines is the following: